RavoPL/the-storyteller/README.md

 * Read highly engaging short stories.
 * Like existing stories.
 * Comment on existing stories.
+* Submit a Short Story for review.

 ### Site Owner Goals

 * Facilitate the existence of a creative environment where authors can share stories with readers.
 * Promote user engagement by allowing users to like and comment on stories.
 * Promote creativity by reaching out to up and coming writers of various genres.
+* Acquire new talent and content by reviewing submitted stories.

 ## User Experience